malahierba-lab/public-id/README.md

 ## Big numbers

 The max ID than can be managed by default is a billion (1.000.000.000).
 But, depending of your environment this number could be bigger.
-For test the max ID than you can use the `testPublicIdMaxInt` function:
+For test the max ID in your environment setup you can use the `testPublicIdMaxInt` function:

     $max_id = Post::testPublicIdMaxInt();